samhatem/queue-set/README.md

 # Queue Set

 A queue that is also a set.
-I'm sure there's a better name for this.
+I'm sure there's an actual name for this data structure that isn't QueueSet.

 ## Usage